Day 1: Welcome, introductions, course agenda and goals. Begin preparation for first trip.

 In addition to navigation, route finding, trip planning and general movement and pacing skills you will begin to get to know and to work with your fellow participants.
 During the following weeks the group's ability to function well together will be crucial to the success of the program.

-Day 2 - 6: Five-day Alpine trekking Traverse
+Day 2 - 4: Three-day Alpine trekking Traverse

-A five - day trip into less traveled, more demanding hiking and mountaineering terrain.
+A three-day trip into less traveled, more demanding hiking and mountaineering terrain.
 Subjects covered include group management, wilderness travel, scrambling skills, navigation, map and compass, route planning and wilderness 'Leave no Trace' practices.